 - No Fees

 - No Jellyfish

 Betterton, the town, sits on top of cliffs at the edge of a long, farm-covered peninsula in the Chesapeake Bay.
-Betteron Beach is isolated at the bottom of those high cliffs near where the Sassfrass River enters the Bay.
+Betterton Beach is isolated at the bottom of those high cliffs near where the Sassafrass River enters the Bay.

 The park has a large parking lot next to the beach.
 And on the other side is the fishing jetty with a surface walk and a public pier.
 Boating is allowed from a public landing and pier.

 A large bathhouse is near the parking lot with restrooms, changing rooms, and showers.

 Betterton Beach is a Kent County beach.
 It’s open to the public and is free of charge.

 Be aware there are no stores in town.
 No convenience store, grocery store, or market.
 There is one restaurant, Marzella’s by the Bay about a half-mile from the beach.

 The nearest general store is three miles away in Still Pond, Maryland.
 Chestertown is the largest nearby town, about 12 miles away.